Power Domains and genpd

 Several production genpd backends illustrate the framework:

 Qualcomm GDSC (Global Distributed Switch Controller) — drivers/clk/qcom/gdsc.c.
 Each GDSC controls one power domain.
-The gdsc_enable() / gdsc_disable() functions toggle a hardware register bit, then poll a ready bit before returning.
-Timing data comes from ACPM (Application Power Management) firmware on newer SoCs.
+The gdsc_enable() / gdsc_disable() functions register directly as a generic_pm_domain's power_on/power_off callbacks; they toggle the GDSC's collapse bit (via gdsc_toggle_logic()) and poll the hardware for the domain to settle before returning.

-Rockchip power domains — drivers/soc/rockchip/pm_domains.c.
+Rockchip power domains — drivers/pmdomain/rockchip/pm-domains.c.
 Uses a power domain controller peripheral accessed via regmap.
 Subdomain dependencies are declared in Device Tree; the driver calls pm_genpd_add_subdomain() based on DT topology.

 All three follow the same pattern: allocate struct generic_pm_domain, fill power_on/power_off callbacks, call pm_genpd_init(), and register as a DT provider.